ValentinoSpirito/ValentinoSpirito/README.md

 <hr style="height: 2px; background-color: #000; border: none; opacity: 0.7; margin-bottom: 20px;"/>

 # 👨🏻‍💻 Valentino Spirito
-**Digital Craftsman (Developer/Student/Creator)**

 Hi, I'm Valentino Spirito, a computer science student passionate about technology and problem-solving.
 I love finding solutions to challenges that have a positive impact on the real world, and I aim to achieve that through software development.

-Currently, I'm building my skills in frontend development, focusing on HTML, CSS, and JavaScript.
-I also have a decent grasp of Python and C++.
-I'm particularly interested in Machine Learning and Deep Learning, and I'm excited to dive deeper into these fields.
-Although I haven't worked on any significant projects yet, I'm eager to learn, grow, and take on new opportunities.

 Feel free to connect with me on <a href="https://www.linkedin.com/in/valentino-spirito-353867329" target="_blank">LinkedIn</a> or check out my <a href="https://leetcode.com/ValentinoSpirito" target="_blank">LeetCode</a>, <a href="https://codeforces.com/profile/SoleNeve" target="_blank">Codeforces</a>, <a href="https://www.youtube.com/channel/UCrlHHn4fnUSP5r5g22HFhnQ" target="_blank">YouTube</a> for updates on my journey!